 My thought was that if I could connect them with the global market, they would have the opportunity to sell their hard work and talents to a new source of income.
 As I started making plans, I realized the challenges I faced.
-The products they made, such as wooden carvings, purses, jewelry, etc, though very nice and well-crafted, weren’t in high demand, especially during a recession.
+The products they made, such as wooden carvings, purses, jewelry, etc, though very nice and well-crafted, weren’t in high demand, especially during a recession at that time.
 It’s not everyday that someone decides to buy a wooden elephant.
-Plus, items like theirs would have been extremely expensive to ship, making an impossible profit margin.

 After letting that dream sit on the back burner for a few years, I came back to it again recently and thought of something that could work.
-By utilizing those same skills and resources, but just modifying the product, the people in Kibera could actually produce something in high demand.
-The market for laptop and tablet cases continue to grow with the devices themselves.
+By utilizing those same skills and resources, but just modifying the product, the people in Kibera could actually create trendy products that people in the U.S. would love.

 Inspired by companies like TOMS Shoes and Krochet Kids, who demonstrate that business can have a positive impact on communities around the world without relying on aid, I took a risk to step out and try to change my own corner of the world through Intrinsic.